suse-edge/edge-image-builder/README.md

   `_build` will be created in the image configuration directory and will persist after EIB finished.
 If it already exists, EIB will delete this directory at the start of a build, meaning it does not need to manually be cleaned up between builds.

+## Testing Images

+For details on how to test the built images, see the [Testing Guide](docs/testing-guide.md).